 QC/ALM Defect Settings page opens.
 You can add your own defect fields.
 If you want to link logged defects to be linked then check Defects to be Linked checkbox.

 You need to fill Field Value so that defect can be logged on test failure.
 You can add new Field Names & Values by clicking on Add button.

 Let us initialize ALM Server on Internet Explorer (ALM support only IE).

-While initializing ALM server on IE, you may come across security related issue.
-In order to fix it, you need to add ALM Server URL in the list of Trusted Sites in IE. To do so, follow the below given steps:
+While initializing the ALM server on IE, you may come across the security-related issue.
+In order to fix it, you need to add the ALM Server URL in the list of Trusted Sites in IE. To do so, follow the below-given steps:

 Navigate to the Tools (Alt+X) of IE, click on it and select Internet Options.

 Go to the Security tab, select Trusted Sites, click on Sites.
 List of Trusted Sites displayed here.